MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 ```

 In this case, the output indicates that version `8.1` is installed.
 The
-remaining sections of the exercise assume that this is the case.
-If not, you
+remaining sections of the exercise assume that this is the case. **If not**, you
 will need to **modify the commands containing the version number accordingly**,
 for example replace `8.1` by `7.4` in every command (if that is the version you
 have installed).